centralparkshark/stock-sync/README.md

 ### To - Do:
+- [ ] if synced, inventory values need to match (gotta think on this more)
 - [ ] Add logic handling for cycle counts to Item.jsx statuses
 - [ ] Figure out item variations (colors, sizes)
 - [ ] Way to check if prices are updated